RocketPuppy/Retrograde/RULES.md

 text is still visible.
 Assets enter play tapped, where they are being constructed.

-To construct a spacecraft or upgrade on a card capable of construction, place it tapped next to the card.
+To begin construction of a spacecraft or upgrade on a card capable of construction, place it tapped next to the card.

-To construct an asset, place it upside down on your field of assets.
+To begin construction of an asset, place it upside down on your field of assets.

 Each turn, the card doing construction may contribute a construction amount equal to its factory attribute to a card being constructed on it.
-An asset may contribute its construction amount to another asset instead of itself if neither asset has enemy ships in orbit around it.
+An asset may contribute its construction amount to an asset under construction instead of itself if neither asset has enemy ships in orbit around it.

-A card in the progress of constructing another card may have the card currently under construction scrapped and replaced with a new card.
+A card in the process of constructing another card may have the card currently under construction scrapped and replaced with a new card.
 This forfeits any construction points on the old card.